 People found working without a valid visa can be removed from the workplace without notice to their employers.
 To avoid the disruption and loss of investment caused by the sudden removal of an employee and the potential for criminal charges, employers should check the work entitlements of new employees.

 Employers are responsible for checking all workers’ rights to work in Australia.
-If employees or job applicants refuse to cooperate with this process they should be told that they will not be employed until such checks have been satisfactorily completed or until their entitlement to work can be verified.
+If employees or job applicants refuse to cooperate, they should be told they will not be employed until such checks have been satisfactorily completed or until their entitlement to work can be verified.

 Checking a prospective employee's entitlement to work in Australia

-Work rights can be checked by asking to see the person’s passport or other evidence of Australian citizenship, such as a birth certificate or certificate of citizenship, as well as appropriate photo identification.
+Work rights can be checked by asking to see a person’s passport or other evidence of Australian citizenship, such as a birth certificate or certificate of citizenship, as well as appropriate photo identification.

-The Visa Entitlement Verification Online (VEVO) service is the safest, easiest and quickest way to check the work entitlements of all new workers from overseas.
-VEVO is a free, internet-based system that allows you to check the work entitlements of a visa holder online, providing you with current visa information.
+The free Visa Entitlement Verification Online (VEVO) service is the safest and easiest way to check work entitlements of all new workers from overseas, providing you with current visa information.
 You may also like to read the do your employees have a valid visa to work in Australia? booklet.

 Employers who do not have immediate access to fax or email have a period of 48 hours in which to conduct any checks.